Chethz/ContactForm/Readme.txt

 Support
 =======
-Please do support and sugest improvements as purpose of this porject is to learn Node.js and MongoDB.
+Please do support and sugest improvements as purpose of this porject is to learn Node.js, Express server and MongoDB.

 Tools and Frameworks
 ====================